marcus-pham/me/index.md

 hi, my name is Marcus Pham.

-I do data sciences, write tech books and create online courses.
+I write tech books and create online courses.

 All of my books and courses follow principles :